May 16, 2011

 “When the LORD saw that he turned aside to look, God called to him from the midst of the bush and said, “Moses, Moses!”
 And he said, ‘Here I am.'”

 God Knows Our Affliction and Hears Our Cries.
 Whenever we pray, we should keep in mind that God knows all things, and cares about His people.
-We pray to the God who hears our cries, and knows all about our afflictions (Exodus 3:7, page 91).
+We pray to the God who hears our cries, and knows all about our afflictions (Exodus 3:7).
 God knew about the people of Israel suffering in Egypt under their taskmasters.
 God has begun a relationship with Moses so that Moses would begin the process of delivering Israel from bondage in Egypt.
 That great deliverance began with Moses talking with God at a burning bush.
 We call talking with God prayer.
 So we may say that deliverance often starts with someone praying and listening to God, Who wants to use you to deliver people from affliction.

 God Sends Special People, Like You, To Bring Good News to the Afflicted.
-God said He had come down to deliver the His people from the power of the Egyptians (Exodus 3:8, page 91).
+God said He had come down to deliver the His people from the power of the Egyptians (Exodus 3:8).
 God had already begun the mission of deliverance, before He talked with Moses.
 God would break the power of the Egyptians.
 God would also take the people to a land flowing with milk and honey, to the place inhabited now by other peoples.
 When we pray, we should always be clear to follow the plans of God, and not create our own plans.
 We follow, God leads.

 The Cry of the Sons of Israel Has Come to Me.
 God clearly indicates that He listens to the prayers of His people as they cry out to Him in their oppression.
-When you are oppressed, and perhaps feeling like you have no one to help you or deliver you from some power holding you in oppression, then remember the God of the Burning Bush (Exodus 3:9, page 91).
+When you are oppressed, and perhaps feeling like you have no one to help you or deliver you from some power holding you in oppression, then remember the God of the Burning Bush (Exodus 3:9).
 God listens to all our prayers, especially our cries for deliverance from oppression.
 No oppression and no power will be so great that God will not overcome that power.
 We must cry out to Him, and believe that He hears us.
 He will send deliverance, and sometimes God will use you to deliver someone else from oppression.
 We must follow His plans.

 So we learn more about the prayer life of Moses.